 Instead, we should try our best to influence and take part in these changes.

 The whole course of human history consists of a series of unexpected contingent events and interruptions.
 Over the past 6,000 years of recorded history, no one, not even the most powerful empires, absolute monarchs, or most learned scholars, was able to predict the fate of their societies.
 Yet, the human community rapidly evolved and came out of crises, bigger and more prosperous than ever before.

 One thing history has shown clearly: institutions and societies that were too static, resisted change, and tried to cope with new problems using obsolete schemes and blueprints, decayed and collapsed.
 The temple economies of the Archaic Middle East, the Greek city state polities, the Roman imperial system or the Byzantine bureaucracy all faded and collapsed under the stresses of new challenges that they were not flexible enough to overcome.

-Individuals and groups who constantly innovate and take advantage of new opportunities and challenges, whether they do so in the economic, political, or intellectual spheres are the ones that helped humanity survive over its long history.
+Individuals and groups who constantly innovated and took advantage of new opportunities and challenges, whether they did so in the economic, political, or intellectual spheres are the ones that helped humanity survive over its long history.